tianfengan12-lang/mouse-cutaneous-rickettsia-scRNAseq/README.md

 # mouse-cutaneous-rickettsia-scRNAseq
-This is the code for the article
+This repository contains the code for single-cell RNA sequencing (scRNA-seq) analysis of mouse skin tissue before and after infection with _Rickettsia heilongjiangensis_.